NehaVNayak/Infosys_AirQuality_September_2025_Neha/README.md

 Deploy 🚀

 📸 Screenshots
-Add your images in the /images folder and update below:
+(Add images in an /images folder and update paths below)

 md
 Copy code